jannicz/appointment-picker/README.md

 - `startTime` hides all appointments below this hour, default is `0`
 - `endTime` hides all appointments above this hour, default is `24`
 - `disabled` array of disabled appointments, i.e. `['10:30', '1:15pm', ...]` - these times cannot be selected or entered and will be skipped using the keyboard arrows
-- `large` increasesthe size of the picker and the appointments by setting a `is-large` modifier
+- `large` increases the size of the picker and the appointments by setting a `is-large` modifier
 - `static` if true, the picker gets rendered on initialization into the dom, open/close events are not registered, the picker is always visible ([see example](https://jannicz.github.io/appointment-picker/example/render-on-init.html))
 - `title` defines the picker's heading